RConsortium/IDEA-WG/README.md

 ## Membership

+Chair: Samantha Toet
-Chair (and ISC sponsor): Hadley Wickham
+ISC Sponsor: Hadley Wickham

 The WG will be seeded with four members:
 - Jenny Bryan, representing FORWARDS